-The change in value of the Renminbi against the U.S. Dollar and other currencies is affected by, various factors, such as changes in China's political and economic conditions.
+The change in value of the Renminbi against the U.S. Dollar and other currencies is affected by various factors, such as changes in China's political and economic conditions.
 On July 21, 2005, the PRC government changed its decade-old policy of pegging the value of the Renminbi to the U.S. Dollar.
 Under such policy, the Renminbi was permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
 Later on, the People's Bank of China has decided to further implement the reform of the Renminbi exchange regime and to enhance the flexibility of Renminbi exchange rates.
 Such changes in policy have resulted in a significant appreciation of the Renminbi against the U.S. Dollar since 2005.
+Since June 2010, the Renminbi has fluctuated against the U.S. dollar, at times significantly and unpredictably.
+In the fourth quarter of 2016, the Renminbi has depreciated significantly in the backdrop of a surging U.S. dollar and persistent capital outflows of China.
+This depreciation halted in 2017, and the Renminbi appreciated by approximately 7% against the U.S. dollar during this one-year period.
+After that, Renminbi has been fluctuating against the U.S. dollar and, at certain times, significantly.
 There remains significant international pressure on the PRC government to adopt a more flexible currency policy, which could result in a further and more significant adjustment of the Renminbi against the U.S. Dollar.
 Any significant appreciation or revaluation of the Renminbi may have a material adverse effect on the value of, and any dividends payable on, our ADSs in foreign currency terms.
 More specifically, if we decide to convert our Renminbi into U.S. Dollars, appreciation of the U.S. Dollar against the Renminbi would have a negative effect on the U.S. Dollar amount available to us.
 To the extent that we need to convert U.S. Dollars we received from our initial public offering or other source of funding into Renminbi for our operations, appreciation of the Renminbi against the U.S. Dollar would have an adverse effect on the Renminbi amount we would receive from the conversion.
 In addition, appreciation or depreciation in the exchange rate of the Renminbi to the U.S. Dollar could materially and adversely affect the price of our ADSs in U.S. Dollars without giving effect to any underlying change in our business or results of operations.